HinodeXRT/xrtpy/docs/getting_started.rst

 X-Ray Filter Channel
 *********************
-The XRT controls filter imaging using two sequentially positioned filter wheels, reference Section 3 `X-Ray Telescope Instrument Guide` in the `SolarSoft XRT Analysis Guide`_ for more information about the XRT filters.
+The XRT controls filter imaging using two sequentially positioned filter wheels.
+Refer to Section 3 in the `X-Ray Telescope Instrument Guide` in the `SolarSoft XRT Analysis Guide`_ for more information about the XRT filters.
 The existing filters are structured as so:

 #.
 Filter Configuration